 The corn kernels have to be broken because the key factor (starch) lies within.
 Next, that corn is mixed with boiling quality water in a cooker.
 Then the other grains are added.
 Usually, distilleries have a sequence for “the cook,” and they stick with it.
 And there you have it: your mash.

-Then there’s the sleek process of fermentation
+Then there’s the fundamental process of fermentation

 Ah, fermentation, where yeast is the star.
 In the mashing process, yeast consumes all the sugars and produces heat, CO2, and alcohol.
 Damn, don’t you just love nature?
 After a few days, that yeast is going crazy with all the sugar.
 It’s bubbling, and there’s a grain cap that forms as a top layer, which essentially locks in all the beer-y goodness below.
 After three days, the fermented beer makes its way through a filtering process.